naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 none

 == Changelog ==

+= 1.0.7 =
+* Added a new email tag {customer_email} that can be used to show the email address of the customer.

 = 1.0.6 =
 * Stripe checkout shortcode now accepts a success_url parameter that can be used to override the default Return URL specified in the settings.